jbittel/django-mama-cas/docs/settings.rst

 .. attribute:: MAMA_CAS_ASYNC_CONCURRENCY

-   :default: ``None``
+   :default: ``2``

-   If single sign-out is enabled and `gevent`_ is installed, this setting controls the concurrency of requests sent.
-By default there is no limiting of concurrent requests.
-When this is set to a positive integer, when the number of requests reaches this limit, additional requests block until there is room.
+   If single sign-out is enabled and `gevent`_ is installed, this setting controls the concurrency of requests sent for a logout event.
+When set to a positive integer, if the number of requests reaches this limit, additional requests block until there is room.

 .. attribute:: MAMA_CAS_ATTRIBUTE_CALLBACKS